The GARDENERS’ BEEHIVE comes in one size: the ideal size to provide protection and and insulation for the honeybees.

 4: Comprehensive instruction on what is the best location, how to set it up and how to manage your bees once they have moved in, and some other interesting tit-bits, just for fun and interest.

 Once bees move into your Gardeners Beehive you can then consider the HONEY BOXES.
 If you would like a little honey.
 This is the only completely self regulating honey harvesting system in the world.
 We take advantage a quirk that honey bees have in that they squirrel honey in all the little side cavities, in our case the "honey boxes".
-This has no affect on their winter stock.
+But will never be used as winter stock.
+This has no affect on their winter stock prioritised inside the hive.
 No other system uses this system of unobtrusive honey harvesting!
 You can buy one , two or three Honey Boxes per Gardeners Beehive.
 You can expect anything up to two litres of Honey from a box.

 Then lastly you can buy a fiberglass roof to provide extra protection from the cold in winter.
 Recommended if you expect frost and snow.